omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 .. tip::

-   If you select a chart which is currently open, the editor will switch to its page in the editor instead of selecting it in the :guilabel:`Charts` page.
+   If you select a chart that is currently open, the editor will switch to its page in the editor instead of selecting it in the :guilabel:`Charts` page.
 If there are many charts open, this can actually be a more convenient way of switching between them than using the tabs at the bottom of the editor window.